LaunchAcademy/sinatra-activerecord-starter-kit/README.md

 # Move into your app's directory
 cd <YOUR_APP_NAME>

-# Remove the git history from this app
+# Remove the git history and init a new git repo
 rm -rf .git && git init

 # Install all the gems